 Notes:

-- Fresh vs. Dried Rosemary: Fresh rosemary will give a more vibrant flavor, but dried rosemary can be used if fresh is unavailable.
+- What is the difference between fresh and dried rosemary?
+Fresh rosemary will give a more vibrant flavor, but dried rosemary can be used if fresh is unavailable.
 If using dried rosemary, use about half the amount.

 Conclusion:

-Garlic Rosemary Focaccia Muffins bring all the delightful flavors of focaccia bread into a convenient and portable muffin form.
-The perfect balance of savory garlic, fragrant rosemary, and soft, fluffy texture makes these muffins a delicious side for any meal or a flavorful snack on their own.
-Whether you’re dipping them in olive oil, enjoying them alongside soup, or serving them at a gathering, these Garlic Rosemary Focaccia Muffins will quickly become a favorite in your recipe collection.
+Garlic Rosemary Focaccia Muffins bring all the delicious flavors of focaccia bread into a convenient and portable muffin form.
+What are some of the best muffins you have ever had?
+If you’re dipping them in olive oil, enjoying them alongside soup, or serving them at a gathering, these Garlic Rosemary Muffins will quickly become a favorite in your recipe collection.

 Garlic Rosemary Focaccia Muffins